China–Holy See relations: History

+During the Chinese Civil War, Pope Pius XII forbade Chinese Catholics from joining the Communist Party or participating in its activities.

+In summer 1949, the Communist forces captured the Nationalist capital, Nanjing.
+The Nationalist government retreated to Guangzhou.
+Although most of the diplomatic corps in Nanjing also went to Guangzhou, the papal ambassador (the Internuncio) remained in Nanjing.
+Pius XII instructed all Chinese bishops to remain in place.
+Veteran religious personnel were also encouraged to remain in place but seminarians were encouraged to leave and continue their studies in environments deemed more politically stable.

-The Beijing government broke off diplomatic relations with the Holy See in 1951 after a complicated incident.
-Throughout 1950 and 1951, the People's Republic of China had been putting pressure on the Vatican by threatening a breakaway of "independent Catholics", but many priests opposed the movement, and Zhou Enlai sought a middle ground.
+In 1950, the Holy See stated that participation in certain CCP-related organizations would result in excommunication from the Church.
+In response, initiatives including Fr.
+Wang Liangzuo's "Guangyuan Declaration of Catholic Self-Reformation" gained support from Chinese Catholics.
+In turn, apostolic nuncio Antonio Riberi circulated a letter denouncing such proposed reforms, and in March 1951 Fr.
+Li Weiguang and a group of 783 priests, nuns, and lay Catholics signed a declaration opposing what they viewed as Vatican interference and Western imperialism.
+Throughout 1950 and 1951, the People's Republic of China put pressure on the Vatican by threatening a breakaway of "independent Catholics", but many priests opposed the movement, and Premier Zhou Enlai sought a middle ground.
 A deadly controversy was then manufactured: a priest working at the Holy See internunciature (legation) had thrown out an old 1930s-era mortar in a trash pile out of his home.
 A businessman named Antonio Riva discovered the mortar and took a non-functioning piece of it back to his house to display as an antique.
-When Communist officials saw Riva's curio in his home, they arrested him for conspiracy to assassinate Mao Zedong, which Riva denied.
+When CCP officials saw Riva's curio in his home, they arrested him for conspiracy to assassinate Chairman of the Chinese Communist Party Mao Zedong, which Riva denied.
 Riva was executed and the Holy See's diplomatic mission was banished from the country for "espionage".
 Tarcisio Martina, the regional apostolic prefect, was sentenced to life in prison and died in 1961, while four other "conspirators" were given shorter sentences.